 Head to the settings gear on the Fit2, tap 'Connections' then Bluetooth.
 Make sure your headset is ready for pairing (usually holding down the power button) so it will show up on the Fit2.
 Once the name shows up, tap it and you're ready to start listening to music from the wearable.

-How to send quick replies on Gear Fit2
+Send quick replies on Gear Fit2

 You can read all the messages you get on the Fit2 but you can't actually type anything back.
 However, there's a list of pre-set messages Samsung provides - and you can add your own to the list as well.

 To do so, you'll need your Android phone again.
 Open up 'Settings' and then 'Quick Messages.'
-From here, you can add or delete from two lists: Quick responses and call-reject messages.
+From here, you can add or delete from two lists: quick responses and call-reject messages.
 Press edit or the plus symbol for your own list of customized messages.

 Customize your fitness profile on S Health

-Exercise with friends on Gear Fit2
+Exercise with friends

-To enable the feature, head to S Health and select manage items.
+To enable the feature, head to S Health and select 'Manage items'.
 From there, scroll to the far right on top and enable the app to send SMS messages.
 Not allowing this will close the feature and you won't be able to use it.
 Choose some friends, then get stepping.

 How to tag heart rate

-As mentioned before, you can turn on continuous heart rate tracking for a complete look of your heart on a 24-hour basis (with some caveats also previously stated) or you can manually take your heart rate.
+You can turn on continuous heart rate tracking for a complete look of your heart on a 24-hour basis (with some caveats also previously stated) or you can manually take your heart rate.

 For tracked workouts, heart rate monitoring kicks in immediately.
-Either way you want to do it, you can also tag heart rate each time you use it.
+Whichever way you want to do it, you can also tag heart rate each time you use it.
 That way you can keep track of what's what in your 24-hour log.
 There aren't a lot of options to choose from - in fact there should be an option to voice-input your own tag, but for now there's a preset list of choices.